Draw distance

 In computer graphics, draw distance (render distance or view distance) is the maximum distance of objects in a three-dimensional scene that are drawn by the rendering engine.
 Polygons that lie beyond the draw distance will not be drawn to the screen.

 Draw distance requires definition because a processor having to render objects out to an infinite distance would slow down the application to an unacceptable speed.
 As the draw distance increases, more distant polygons need to be drawn onto the screen that would regularly be clipped.
 This requires more computing power; the graphic quality and realism of the scene will increase as draw distance increases, but the overall performance (frames per second) will decrease.
 Many games and applications will allow users to manually set the draw distance to balance performance and visuals.

 Problems in older games

 Older games had far shorter draw distances, most noticeable in vast, open scenes.
-In many cases, once-distant objects or terrain would suddenly appear without warning as the camera got closer to them, an effect known as "pop-up graphics", "pop-in", or "draw in".
-This is a hallmark of short draw distance, and still plagues large, open-ended games like the Grand Theft Auto series and Second Life.
+In many cases, once-distant objects or terrain would suddenly appear without warning or fade into view as the camera got closer to them, an effect known as "pop-up graphics", "pop-in", or "draw in".
+This is a hallmark of short draw distance, and still affects large, open-ended games like the Grand Theft Auto series and Second Life.
 In newer games, this effect is usually limited to smaller objects such as people or trees, a contrast to older games where huge chunks of terrain could suddenly appear or fade in along with smaller objects.
+In some related cases, the objects and their related textures are loaded separately, resulting in the object first coming into view with a rough, undefined appearance, then later gaining definition as its texture is loaded.
 The Sony PlayStation game Formula 1 97 offered a setting so the player could choose between fixed draw distance (with variable frame rate) and fixed frame rate (with variable draw distance).